-As part of this new process Cancer Trials Ireland will continue to review and provide expert advice and opinion on the feasibility of Industry cancer clinical trials.
-HRB CRCI will liaise directly with Cancer Trials Ireland to ensure all feasibility requests are processed with the aim of maximising success of the trial opening in Ireland.
+As part of this process Cancer Trials Ireland continue to review and provide expert advice and opinion on the feasibility of Industry cancer clinical trials.
+HRB CRCI liaise directly with Cancer Trials Ireland to ensure all feasibility requests are processed with the aim of maximising success of the trial opening in Ireland.

-In future all new feasibility requests from Industry should be submitted to:
+All new feasibility requests from Industry should be submitted to:

 Contact: Michele Cunnane, Clinical Trial Liaison Manager